opted-eu/wp3inventory/README.md

+# Archived

+This repository has reached the end of its life-cycle.
+If you look for meteor, go to: https://github.com/opted-eu/meteor-api

 # Introduction

 This is the code repository for *Meteor* (the WP3 Inventory), which will contain an interlinked knowledge graph of news sources, media organizations, and data archives in Europe (for details see the [OPTED main page](https://opted.eu/)).
 Currently, this is a prototype / work in progress.